On the Computability of Measures of Regular Sets of Infinite Trees: Tarski's first order theory of reals

-\begin{lemma} The translation of $\Phi_1$ into first\=/order logic over reals given by \cref{prop:all-definable} is exponential in the size of $\CA $. \end{lemma}
+\begin{lemma} The translation of $\Phi_{d-1}$ into first\=/order logic over reals given by \cref{prop:all-definable} is exponential in the size of $\CA$. \end{lemma}

-\begin{proof}[Sketch of the proof] The proof is inductive on the sub\=/formula $\Phi_i$ for $i=d,d{-}1,\ldots$ The translation of the formula $\Phi_d$ is exponential in $N = |Q|$, because so are the vectors of quantified variables and the basic predicates for expressing $\Delta_\CD$ and ${\preceq}$.
-Now, the translation of the formula $\Phi_{i}$ is obtained from the translation of $\Phi_{i+1}$ by copying it a~constant number of times (because of the definition of $\limU{F}(x)$ and $\limD{F}(x)$) and combining with translations of $\Delta_\CD$.
-Thus, the translation of the final formula $\Phi_1$ is of the form $C^N\cdot E(N)$, where $C$ is a~constant and $E$ is an exponential function bounding the size of the basic predicates. \end{proof}
+\begin{proof}[Sketch of the proof] The proof is inductive on the sub\=/formula $\Phi_i$ for $i\in\set{0,\ldots,d{-}1}$.
+The translation of the formula $\Phi_0$ is exponential in $N = |Q|$, because so are the vectors of quantified variables and the basic predicates for expressing $\Delta_\CD$ and ${\preceq}$.
+Now, the translation of the formula $\Phi_{i+1}$ is obtained from the translation of $\Phi_{i}$ by copying it a~constant number of times (because of the definition of $\limU{F}(x)$ and $\limD{F}(x)$) and combining with translations of $\Delta_\CD$.
+Thus, the translation of the final formula $\Phi_{d-1}$ has size of the form $C^N\cdot E(N)$, where $C$ is a~constant and $E$ is an exponential function bounding the size of the basic predicates. \end{proof}

-\begin{corollary} Given an automaton $\CA$, a representation of the algebraic number $\prob\!\big(\lang(\CA)\big)$ can be computed in three\=/fold exponential time in the size of $\CA$.
+\begin{corollary} Given a (nondeterministic or alternating) automaton $\CA$, a representation of the algebraic number $\prob\!\big(\lang(\CA)\big)$ can be computed in three\=/fold exponential time in the size of $\CA$.
 For every fixed rational number $q$, the decision problem whether $\prob\!\big(\lang(\CA)\big)$ is equal, smaller, or greater than~$q$ can be solved in two\=/fold exponential space in the size of $\CA$. \end{corollary}

 Note that the latter decision problem is known to be EXPTIME\=/hard~\cite[Proposition~7.6]{przybylko_simple_sets}.